 NEW ORLEANS (AP) - Chris Paul is headed to Los Angeles for real this time _ to the Clippers, not the Lakers.

-The Hornets have traded Paul to the Clippers for guard Eric Gordon, forward Al-Farouq Aminu, center Chris Kaman and a first-round draft choice.
+The Hornets traded Paul to the Clippers for guard Eric Gordon, forward Al-Farouq Aminu, center Chris Kaman and a first-round draft choice.

 The deal required the approval of NBA Commissioner David Stern because the Hornets are owned by the league.